Altantuya’s murder: Malaysia court orders government, former political analyst to pay US$2.1 million in damages pending appeal

 Judicial Commissioner M Sumathi of the Shah Alam High Court ruled that the Malaysian government and Abdul Razak must make the payment within 30 days, the New Straits Times (NST) reported.

-This is 50 per cent of the total judgement sum, as well as interest, to date.
+This is 50 per cent of the total judgment sum, as well as interest, to date.

 The payment must be deposited into the stakeholder account of Altantuya’s father Shaariibuu Setev’s solicitors and will be released if the government’s May 19 appeal on the case fails.